Beacon-Heart/Heart_Beacon/README.md

 Patent Application: Price Discover: 0160358256 [0056 In accordance with an example embodiment of the present invention, the amount of an investment required from a speculator is calculated by executing the following cost of speculation equation: V.intg.|log(P)-log(.DELTA.P)|/R dt.
 The variables for the cost of speculation equation are as follows: P represents a variable of price, P(t) is a variable function of price over time in a given market, .DELTA.P represent a speculative price function.
 P(t) can mathematically represent the future prices as functions of price over time.
 The function value of R(t) is a predetermined value for the rate of return.
 For example, for R(t), the value can be 100% annualized so for a t in years R(1)=2, R(2)=4 and R(0.5)=1.414, but as would be appreciated by one skilled in the art, any function is possible.
 The value for V(t) at any given time is the expected value to the market (e.g., volume of goods to trade multiplied by the market commission) The value for V(t) can be updated empirically as the commodities market functions by calculation as a moving average of volume times the markets total transactional overhead charge.
 Source / Attributed to: Noah Healy Data Scientist at Castle Hill Gaming strategic design for (commodity) markets drastically lowering transaction costs while increasing returns for informed speculators to launch a global economic boom.
 Price discovery method and means: Source: https://tinyurl.com/4w4m359h

+PAUL REVERE LINEAR-SEQUENTIAL MEME: The Paul Revere linear-sequential meme – metaphor is a physical, historical meme used instead of an abstract metaphor that the internet uses called TCP/IP “hop counts”.

+Hop Counts: (123): Hops are linear and sequential referring to applicant's Paul Revere meme (126).
+Hops are described / defined from null as a condition / state: stationary, inactive.
+Hops are changes in location from point a to point b to point n.
+Hops follow a base running paradigm in the main embodiment (131) and are referential to TCP/IP in embodiment 1.
+Hops are counted incrementally where hops are changes in location e.g., home plate to first, second, and third base and back to home base (131).
+Hop metrics are incremental changes from null 0,1,2,3,4 - N (126) that may be positive or negative values.
+Hop counts are used to equitably meter, measure and derive performance or effectiveness metrics, meters.
+Time stamps (112) form time frames, temporally bound hops e.g., in time and space.
+Erlang logic is useful in establishing time boundaries and time limits among geo-spatially disperse events.
+Time filtered and spatially metered reports are comprised of state meta-data snapshot / heartbeat message / sync delta messages where state meta data is harvested during micro-cycles then posted / displayed during longer macro-cycles,

 INTERNET TREATISES: Time filtered, and spatially metered reports are comprised of state meta-data snapshot / heartbeat message / sync delta messages where state meta data is harvested during micro-cycles then posted / displayed during longer macro-cycles See hop count treatise referential to internet TCP/IP treatises
 1. IEEE 802.11AG is used for hop-by-hop detection and control for epoch assignment and hop counts management and for hop by hop detection function to determine hop by hop count corresponding to machine readable and executable null / 0 and steps from null representing hop counts e.g., +1, +2, +3, +4 and / or -1, -2, -3, -4 Paul Revere linear, sequential metaphor indicating distance traveled in context with router / server / switch / node traversal
 2. IEEE 802.11 HbH hop by hop control described, represented by USPTO 13/573,002 Paul Revere, rain drop in pond meme - metaphor metrics denoting increases / decreases in thresholds intensity, duration and hop count sums

 USPTO 13,573,002 electric meter claim based on electric dipole effect: closer is cheaper given less infrastructure needed given energy attenuates over distances • data over energy link where #energy pulses constitute a method and means to transmit data over electric wired, wireless pathways • electric dipole effect Radio Wave Properties: Electric and Magnetic Dipole Antennae LINK: https://youtu.be/wUpOlqbHcjI?t=111 • water drop in pond meme •Paul Revere linear, sequential